Nikon D700 vs Sony RX1R II

 Body comparison: Nikon D700 vs Sony RX1R II

 An illustration of the physical size and weight of the Nikon D700 and the Sony RX1R II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D700 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (59 percent) than the Nikon D700.
 It is worth mentioning in this context that the D700 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.